-- The first benefit is that you do not pay tax on allowable contributions in the year they are made.
+The first benefit is that you do not pay tax on allowable contributions in the year they are made.
 You do not pay tax on allowable contributions until you begin making withdrawals from the plan, usually after you retire.
+Allowable contributions to a 403(b) plan are either excluded or deducted from your income.
+However, if your contributions are made to a Roth contribution program, this benefit does not apply.
+Instead, you pay tax on the contributions to the plan but distributions from the plan (if certain requirements are met) are tax free

-Allowable contributions to a 403(b) plan are either excluded or deducted from your income. - The second benefit is that earnings and gains on amounts in your 403(b) account are not taxed until you withdraw them. - The third benefit is that you may be eligible to take a credit for elective deferrals contributed to your 403(b) account.
+- The second benefit is that earnings and gains on amounts in your 403(b) account are not taxed until you withdraw them.
+Earnings and gains on amounts in a Roth contribution program are not taxed if your withdrawals are qualified distributions.
+Otherwise, they are taxed when you withdraw them. - The third benefit is that you may be eligible to take a credit for elective deferrals contributed to your 403(b) account.
 See chapter 10.